limlitongchloe/ASG1/README.md

     <p> I got my ideas for my website from websites that require user's email address and user's passwords for the email address to create the user's accounts.
 For example, i think one of the websites are Super Auto Pets.
     I got my ideas for my website from charity websites.
     I got my ideas for my website from Newspapers or other leaflets containing information about people who are in need of money, daily essentials, learning materials and others.
+    I got my ideas for my website from instagram app or website.
     I got my ideas for my website from Carousell app and website.
     I got the ideas about the icons or pictures for the functions or the features of the website from McDonald's and Carousell mobile or phone app.</p>